norahuntington/fake-news/README.md

 The dataset can be found [here](https://ieee-dataport.org/open-access/fnid-fake-news-inference-dataset).

 The bar charts below show the number of 'Real' and 'Fake' statements made every year (on the left) and by month (on the right).
 Since this data is 50% 'Real' and 50% 'Fake,' it may not be representative of the population of political statements, but this data does suggest the number of 'Real' statements have decreased in the last few years.
 The statements made by month do not show any big surprises.
-This chart suggests statements may decrease a little around the holidays (Novemeber and December) with an increase in October just before elections in early November.
+This chart suggests statements may decrease a little around the holidays (November and December) with an increase in October just before elections in early November.

 <p align="center">
 <img src="Images/year_month_label.png" width="800" height="275">
 <p/>

 The 17,000+ statements in this data have over 4,000 unique speakers.
-Howerver, the top 20 speakers make up nearly a third of the data.
+However, the top 20 speakers make up nearly a third of the data.
 Below you can see a list of the top 20 speakers, the number of statements they have made, the number of 'Fake' statements they have made, the % of 'Fake' statements they have made, and the political party they are associated with if applicable.

 <p align="center">
 <img src="Images/top20_speakers.png" width="800" height="275">